Pinia vs Vuex in 2026: Vue State Management Evolution

 Choose Pinia when:

-- Building any new Vue 3 application
+- Building any new Vue 3 application — this is the default choice in 2026

-- You want simpler, more maintainable stores
+- You want cleaner, more maintainable stores without the mutation ceremony

-Keep Vuex when:
+Stick with Vuex when:

 See the live comparison